stain/2022-fdo-paper/manuscript.md

 **Granularity, Versioning, Mutability** [@PR-Granularity-2.1-20220826] considers how granularity decisions for forming FDOs must be agreed by different communities depending on their pragmatic usage requirements.
 The affect on versioning, mutability and changes to PIDs are considered, based on use cases and existing PID practices.

 **DOIP Endorsement Request** [@PED-DOIPEndorsement-1.0-20220608] is an endorsement of the DOIP v2.0 [@handle:0.DOIP/DOIPV2.0] specification as a potential FDO implementation, as it has been applied by several institutions [@doi:10.5281/zenodo.5872645].
-The document proposes that DOIP shall be assessed for completeness against FDO; in this initial draft this is justified as _"we can state that DOIP is compliant with the FDO specification documents in process"_ (the documents listed above).
+The document proposes that DOIP shall be assessed for completeness against FDO -- in this initial draft this is justified as _"we can state that DOIP is compliant with the FDO specification documents in process"_ (the documents listed above).

 **Upload of FDO** [@PEN-FDO-Upload-1.0-20220608] illustrates the operations for uploading an FDO to a repository, what checks it should do (for instance conformance with the PID Profile, if PIDs resolve).
 ResourceSync [@{http://www.openarchives.org/rs/toc}] is suggested as one type of service to list FDOs.
 This document highlights potential practices by repositories and their clients, but adds no particular requirements (e.g. how should failed upload checks be reported?).